Enalean/tuleap-documentation-en/languages/en/user-guide/tuleap-entreprise.rst

 Tuleap Enterprise is a special distribution of Tuleap crafted by Enalean for enhanced reliability.

+The plugins below are available in addition to :ref:`Tuleap Community Edition plugins <install-plugins>`

 Some features are only distributed to Tuleap Enterprise subscribers:

 Project management